 - Mac OS X Error: Could not create the Java Virtual Machine

-- How to take Screenshots on Mac OS X without Keyboard
+- Take Screenshots on Mac OS without Keyboard

 - Safari appends .html extension to files that are downloaded

 - Open New tab using keyboard shortcut in Mac Terminal